bl4sphemy/curling-manger/README.md

 The sessinos are persistent from window to window.
 The only issue seems to be the 'Load' method.
 I was working on that before the deadline.

+Application modules are under the app package.
+QT/GUI files are under qt_windows package.